abhixz13/Ayurvedic_assistant/README.md

 **Happy Diagnosing! 🌿**

-For more information, check the [Display Guide](DISPLAY_GUIDE.md) or run the interactive demos.
+For more information, run the interactive demos or check the example usage scripts.